SergeyXa/Google.Apis.Translate_Wrapper/README.md

 ## What's this?
 This is a tiny .NET library, which employs [Google Cloud Translation](https://cloud.google.com/translate/docs/) for translating a text from one language to another.

-The project depends on the [Google.Apis](https://www.nuget.org/packages/Google.Apis), mainly on the [Google.Apis.Translate.v3beta1](https://www.nuget.org/packages/Google.Apis.Translate.v3beta1), and, in fact, is just a minimalistic wrapper around these, making it simple to use the APIs for a text translation.
+The project depends on the [Google.Apis](https://www.nuget.org/packages/Google.Apis), mainly on the [Google.Apis.Translate.v3beta1](https://www.nuget.org/packages/Google.Apis.Translate.v3beta1), and, in fact, is just a minimalistic wrapper around these, making it simple to use the APIs for a text translation from .NET or any environment supporting COM.

-The translator class is usable as a COM object.
-Which makes it easy to use the translator in VBA (e.g. in Word, or Excel).
+The translator in VBA (e.g. in Word, or Excel).
 The project was initially developed to translate some Word documents.

-The project includes the macro demonstrating usage of the translator in Microsoft Word.
+The source of the macro demonstrating usage of the translator in Microsoft Word is included.

 ## Building And Installation